The Ultimate Guide to Choosing the Best Profile Picture for LinkedIn

 The technical side matters because LinkedIn shrinks photos and shows them on screens in harsh office light, on phones at odd angles, and next to dozens of other faces in search results.
 A photo that works everywhere requires intention.

-Our default lighting setup is soft and flattering.
-We avoid deep shadows under the eyes and create a gentle highlight so eyes do not look flat in the small LinkedIn circle.
+The default lighting setup is soft and flattering.
+Deep shadows under the eyes are avoided and a gentle highlight is created so eyes do not look flat in the small LinkedIn circle.
 Natural light is preferred for taking a LinkedIn profile picture to avoid harsh shadows and unflattering effects.
-Natural light through windows works beautifully when we control it.
+Natural light through windows works beautifully when controlled.
 Harsh light does not.

 Background Best Practices